 Changes Affecting ISSN

 Serials often undergo changes, many of which result in a change of title.
 When this occurs a new ISSN must be assigned.
 The earlier ISSN is not discarded, however, because it is a permanent attribute of the serial when it was issued under the earlier title.
-To avoid printing an incorrect ISSN, publishers must notify the ISSN Publisher Liaison Section in advance of a pending title change--especially one affecting the cover title (which is often the source for the key title).
+To avoid printing an incorrect ISSN, publishers must notify the U.S. ISSN Center in advance of a pending title change--especially one affecting the cover title (which is often the source for the key title).
 The notification will be treated as a request for a new ISSN and the procedure is the same as that for the original ISSN request.
 Other changes to a serial such as those of imprint and frequency do not affect the ISSN assignment.